Colorado’s vast landscapes, mountains, trails, rivers, natural hot springs, and lakes are internationally renowned, especially among outdoorsy people.

 The largest wildfire in Colorado history, in terms of acreage, is the Hayman Fire that was started in June 2002.
-That fire burned over 138,000 acres, consumed 133 homes, and killed six people.
+That damaging event burned over 138,000 acres of land, consumed 133 homes, and killed six people.
 Arson was determined to be what initiated the fire.

-The most destructive wildfire in Colorado history, in terms of property damage, was the Waldo Canyon Fire that occurred on June 11, 2013.
+The most destructive wildfire in Colorado’s history, in terms of property damage, was the Waldo Canyon Fire that occurred on June 11, 2013.
 That fire destroyed 489 homes and caused 2 fatalities.